fogfish/datalog/doc/syntax.md

 p₀(ẋ₀) :- p₁(ẋ₁), ... , pₙ(ẋₙ).
 ```

-`p₀` is a rule head, which is a newly derived relation, deducted through horn clauses evaluation.
+`p₀` is a rule head, which represents a newly derived relation, deducted through horn clauses evaluation.
 The body is a conjunction of predicates `p₁ , ... , pₙ`.
 Each predicate refers to either derived or ground relation of arity equals to `|ẋ|`.
 The language support primitive predicates using infix notation, e.g. equality predicate `x = 1`.

 `ẋ₀ , ... , ẋₙ` are vector of variables and constants.
 Every variable of `ẋ₀` must occur in `ẋ₁ , ... , ẋₙ` so that rule is range restricted.
 The predicates with common variables give rise to join of relations.
-Vector `|ẋ|` facilitates predicate to map a relation from domain Dⁿ to boolean values so that evaluator is able to holds in each relation that obeys rules.
+Vector `|ẋ|` facilitates predicate to map a relation from domain Dⁿ to boolean values so that program is able to holds in each relation that obeys rules.

 A datalog program is a finite set of rules.